The Law of the Iterated Logarithm for a Class of SPDEs: Abstract

 \section{Abstract}

-Using a moderate deviation result, we establish the Strassen's compact law of the iterated logarithm (LIL) for a class of stochastic partial differential equations (SPDEs).
-As an application, we obtain this type of LIL for two important population models known as super-Brownian motion and Fleming-Viot process.
+After establishing the moderate deviation principle by the Classical Azencott method, we prove the Strassen's compact law of the iterated logarithm (LIL) for a class of stochastic partial differential equations (SPDEs).
+As an application, we obtain this type of LIL for two population models known as super-Brownian motion and Fleming-Viot process.
+In addition, the classical LIL is shown for the class of SPDEs and the two population models.